-Types of Sake for Cooking
+Sake For Cooking

 You can also use cooking sake (ryorishu 料理酒).
-Cooking sake is a type of sake made especially for cooking.
-Manufacturers are required by law to add salt (2-3%) to cooking wine to make it unfit for drinking, so that shops without alcohol license can carry the products.
+Japanese manufacturers are required by law to add salt (2-3%) to cooking wine to make it unfit for drinking so that shops without alcohol licenses can carry the products.

 For more details about sake, you can read here.

-Where To Buy Sake?
+Where To Buy

-How to Store Sake
+How To Store

-Recipes with Sake
+Recipes With Sake